robertodraGit/robertodraGit/README.md

 # 😊 Hey there!
 I'm Roberto Drago, nice to meet you! 🤟

-#### - 🔭 I’m currently working on my overall skills in front-end and back-end developing
+- 🔭 I’m currently working on my overall skills in front-end and back-end developing
-#### - 🌱 I’m currently learning Laravel, a popular PHP framework
+- 🌱 I’m currently learning Laravel, a popular PHP framework
-#### - 👯 I’m looking to collaborate on big projects, coming soon
+- 👯 I’m looking to collaborate on big projects, coming soon
-#### - 🤔 I’m looking for help with databases, sometimes I struggle with that 🤔
+- 🤔 I’m looking for help with databases, sometimes I struggle with that 🤔
-#### - 💬 Ask me about Laravel, HTML and CSS, I feel great on these
+- 💬 Ask me about Laravel, HTML and CSS, I feel great on these
-#### - 📫 How to reach me: Linkedin, Instagram, Telegram!
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/robertodrago/), [Telegram](https://t.me/Dragotti), [Instagram](https://www.instagram.com/robb_drago/)!
-#### - 😄 Nickname: Drago, my surname is also my nickname
+- 😄 Nickname: Drago, my surname is also my nickname

 ### I'm also a photographer, if you want to take a look
 ### click on that [link](https://www.instagram.com/file_rawbb/)